 The old town, Vila Vella, is full of narrow cobbled streets and hidden nooks to explore.
 It’s the perfect mix of history and beach life.

 The beaches themselves are gorgeous, with clear blue waters and golden sand.
-If you’re feeling adventurous, there are some great hiking trails around the coast.
+If you’re feeling adventurous, there are some great hiking trails around the coast, not to mention that there are some great boat tours from Barcelona that come here.

 Getting there is pretty straightforward.
 It’s about an hour and a half drive from Barcelona.
 There’s no direct train, so if you don’t have a car, you can take a bus from Barcelona’s Estació del Nord.